* Real Estate Taxes

 Business property includes all fixed non real estate assets owned by the company.
 Basically, it is everything on the depreciation schedule except for real estate and amortizable assets.
 It is commonly a local tax.
 Some states exclude vehicles from the definition as transportation and equipment is taxed separately.

 Most tax formulas are a rate per $100 of value each year.
 Some formulas use a depreciated value under straight-line depreciation while others simply set the value at a quarter of original cost.
-The report and tax is an annual filing and payment requirement.
+The report and tax are an annual filing and payment requirement.
 If the total amount paid is more than $250, I encourage the bookkeeper to book the payment as a prepaid expense and amortize the tax monthly in a similar manner as revenue taxes.

 As for reporting purposes, the most common method is to identify the cost basis of assets based on prior years.
 The sum total should equal the depreciation basis of fixed assets excluding real estate and transportation.
 Real estate and transportation is taxed separately.